Is Governor within his rights to direct Karnataka Speaker, CM to hold floor test?

 Both were directions to hold the floor test which was delayed on Thursday and finally not held.

-In almost a similar case in Uttarakhand, under Article 175 (2) of the Constitution, the Governor, Dr. K K Pul had forwarded a letter from the 26 BJP MLAs, after they had questioned the status of eh Appropriation Bill and sought for a voting by division.
+In almost a similar case in Uttarakhand, under Article 175 (2) of the Constitution, the Governor, Dr. K K Pul had forwarded a letter from the 26 BJP MLAs, after they had questioned the status of the Appropriation Bill and sought for a voting by division.

 'Lost majority': Governor sets 1.30 pm deadline to Karnataka coalition govt

-The matter was challenged and the Uttarakhand High Court had quashed the decision of the Centre to impose President's Rule.
+The matter was challenged and the Uttarakhand High Court had quashed the decision of the Centre to impose the President's Rule.
 The Bench headed by Justice K M Joseph had said that the governor was approached by the 26 BJP MLAs and their representation was forwarded through the OSD.
 It did not lay within the four walls of the Governor's authority to direct the Speaker who himself, is a high constitutional authority to act in a particular manner.

 However, if one looks at Article 175, it suggests that the Governor is within his powers to send a message to the assembly and the same needs to be considered by the House.